paulseward/asterisk-tim/Audio/gordon_gow/README.md

 # Gordon Gow
-Gordon Gow was the voice of the Speaking clock in Australia from 1954 to 1990 Recordings courtesy of the London Science Museum
+Gordon Gow was the voice of the Speaking clock in Australia from 1954 to 1990 Recordings courtesy of the London Science Museum.

 https://en.wikipedia.org/wiki/Speaking_clock#Australia

+These recordings were made from the prototype machine built by the GPO for demostration of a new mechanism.
+See "Faults" below.

 ## Audio Processing
 The samples in this recording were recorded as 44.1KHz, 32bit, Stereo WAV files.
 The source files for these recordings can be found in the Source folder